 Can’t make your own mayo?

-It’s easy to make your own gastritis mayo (almost any recipe will do, minus the lemon or vinegar and other problem ingredients), but if that’s not an option or you just don’t feel like it, you can sub for low-fat or fat-free sour cream or yogurt, or even a plant-based dairy-free sour cream.
-Most dairy is discouraged or eliminated on the Gastritis Diet, but mild, low-fat white cheeses are okay in moderation, if tolerated well, and low-fat or fat-free sour cream and low-acid yogurt are definitely counted among these (as well as cottage cheese, ricotta, Goat’s milk, low-acid kefir, and some others).
+It’s easy to make your own gastritis mayo (almost any recipe will do, minus the lemon or vinegar and other problem ingredients such as mustard powder or black pepper), but if that’s not an option or you just don’t feel like it, you can sub for low-fat or fat-free sour cream or yogurt, or even a plant-based dairy-free sour cream.
+Most dairy is discouraged or eliminated on the Gastritis Diet, but mild, low-fat white cheeses are okay in moderation according to many versions of the diet, if tolerated well, and low-fat or fat-free sour cream and low-acid yogurt are definitely counted among these (as well as cottage cheese, ricotta, Goat’s milk, low-acid kefir, and some others).
+(To be clear, the popular Gastritis Healing Book says “dairy isn’t recommended” but there is limited discussion of the matter and many sources, such as the Acid Watcher Diet, indicate it’s fine in moderation if it isn’t triggering of symptoms, especially after the initial “Healing Phase” of the diet.

-Then, I added tahini (sesame paste), and organic apple juice to serve as the acid substitute.
+To the acid-free mayo (or whichever sub you use), I added tahini (sesame paste), and organic apple juice to serve as the acid substitute.
 It balances the other flavors and adds a certain tartness, but doesn’t hurt my stomach.
 Choose a mild apple juice; for example, a special Granny Smith variety wouldn’t be a good choice.
+Again, apple juice doesn’t work for some, in which case coconut water is a pH-friendly substitute.

 Lastly, I added a pinch of salt and A LOT of different fresh herbs from my garden.
-Although apple juice is in fact acidic, it is not considered a high-acid fruit like citrus; it’s allowed on the gastritis diet and is considered to be well-tolerated by most.
+Although apple juice is in fact acidic, it is not considered a high-acid fruit like citrus; it’s allowed on various iterations of the gastritis diet.
 That said, all of this should be based on your personal preferences as well as food tolerances.

 Even with the modified ingredients, I don’t go crazy using this stuff.
 If you’ve made oil-based mayo and added tahini, it has plenty of fats which can pose their own digestion issues.
 For one salad, I add about 2 TBSP (which is a standard serving size of dressing anyway), mix it in thoroughly, and have zero issues.
 If anything, my stomach feels relieved after these meals.
 A little goes a long way and is world’s better than a salad with no dressing.